Join the UNDERGROUND RAILROAD:

 Liberatory Coaching for Creative Radicals of Color

 It's time to chart a path to freedom!
 Our ancestors have been boldly innovating, dreaming, and transforming in the midst of the most oppressive circumstances for centuries.
-We are apart of this legacy.
+We are a part of this legacy.
 Join the Underground Railroad, and reconnect with your innate power to embrace art as subversive activism, community as sustainable prosperity, and ritual as collective healing.
-As described in the Spirit Medicine BGD Podcast, ChE is offering a special yearlong coaching cohort to support people-of-color in manifesting our vision for collective liberation!
+Co-host of the BGD podcast Spirit Medicine and Founding Artivist Director of the Black Lives Matter artivist platform, #DignityInProcess—ChE is offering a 7-month coaching program to support people-of-color in manifesting our vision for collective liberation!
 We have everything we need right where we are.
 We just need to reveal it.
-In this yearlong coaching cohort you will connect to the creative tools of your ancestors to live a more meaningful life, and bring about social change.
-The cohort runs from February-December 2017.
+In this 7-month coaching cohort you will connect to the creative tools of your ancestors to live a more meaningful life, and bring about social change!
+Cohort 2 runs from December 2017-June 2018.

 A #DignityInProcess Art Action